avinashsc/Lipspeak/README.md

 # LipSpeak
 ## UC Berkeley - MIDS Capstone Fall 2020
-**Mission**: Using latest advances in data science, we strive to improve quality of life for people who lost their ability to speak by helping them communicate effectively
+**Mission**: To improve quality of life for people who lost their ability to speak by helping them communicate effectively using latest advances in data science.

 **Team**: Lina Gurevich, Erik Hou, Avinash Chandrasekaran, Daisy Ya